Select your Source(Step 1 of 4)

 - Does the publication date make sense in relation to the information presented to your argument?

-- Is there a bibliography or links to credible sources?
+- Is there a bibliography or are there citations/links to related credible sources?

 - Is the content relevant to your thesis statement?